onlyquake/xonotic-wiki/Event-logging.md

 :time:<YYYY-MM-DD HH:MM:SS>
 :recordset:<ID of player>:<time in seconds>
 ```
-Note that only the :join and :player lines ever contain player names.
+Note that only the :join, :name and :player lines ever contain player names.
+When splitting on ':', keep in mind that those 2 and (and all :chat* message texts) can contain ':'.
 The :time event only appears in the log files if sv_eventlog_files_timestamps is 1; there is no way to log these time stamps to the console (for console timestamps, set timestamps to 1).

 ### Team colors
 * 1 = No Team (Domination)